equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 ====================

-For your convenience, the description of the keywords in the ERT configuration file are divded into the following groups:
+For your convenience, the description of the keywords in the ERT configuration file are divided into the following groups:

 * Basic required keywords not related to parametrization.
-I.e., keywords giving the data, grid, schedule and observation file, defining how to run simulations and how to store results.
+I.e. keywords giving the data, grid, schedule and observation file, defining how to run simulations and how to store results.
 These keywords are described in :ref:`Basic required keywords.<basic_required_keywords>`